Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Embedded systems
 These are a common case of special-purpose use.
 Embedded software can be tightly tuned to an exact CPU and memory size.
 Also, system cost or reliability may be more important than the code's speed.
 For example, compilers for embedded software usually offer options that reduce code size at the expense of speed, because memory is the main cost of an embedded computer.
 The code's timing may need to be predictable, rather than as fast as possible, so code caching might be disabled, along with compiler optimizations that require it.

-* Instruction selection - replacing sequences of instructions with cheaper/shorter sequences of instructions.
-  * Peephole optimizations / strength reduction - like ``x*2`` by ``x << 1``/``x+x``, or setting a register to 0 using XOR instead of a mov, exploiting complex instructions such as decrement register and branch if not zero.
-  * Sparse conditional constant propagation - dead code / dead store elimination, constant folding/propagation
-    * Partial evaluation
-  * common subexpression elimination, global value numbering - tricky with blocks
-    * code factoring - CSE but for control flow
-  * Test reordering - do simpler tests first - treat control flow as data
-  * Removing conditional branch cases if can prove won't be taken
-  * Inlining
-  * Space optimizations - anti-inlining
-    * Trampolines allow placing code at low addresses
-    * Macro compression compresses common sequences of code
-* Memory hierarchy - Place more commonly used items in faster locations - register/cache/memory/disk/recalculate.
-Items accessed closely together in time should be placed in related locations.
-Rematerialization recalculates a value instead of loading it from a slow location.
-* Scheduling / reordering / pipelining
-  * minimize pipeline stalls, when an instruction in one stage of the pipeline depends on the result of another instruction ahead of it in the pipeline but not yet completed.
-  * ensure the various functional units are fully fed with instructions to execute.
-  * avoid cache misses by grouping accesses
-  * clear out unconditional jumps (inlining).
-Avoid inlining so much that it cannot fit in the cache.
-  * splitting/combining recursive calls / basic blocks
-  * Bias conditional jumps towards the common case
-* Recursion
-  * induction variable analysis to replace multiplication by a loop index with addition
-  * loop reversal - changing condition to zero comparison
-  * loop unswitching - moving conditional outside loop
-  * hoisting invariants, partial/total redundancy elimination
-  * parallelization - multi-threaded or vectorized code
-* Alias analysis - changing memory references into values
-* tail call optimization, Stack height reduction - stack optimizations
-* deforestation - remove data structure

 Output
 ======